sierpinski/BlitzBranches/README.md

 Improve branch name handling. (thanks Rob Pierce and tmadsen)

 ## Features On Release
-* Widget, showing count of non-master branches across all repositories.
+* Widget, showing count of non-main branches across all repositories.
 * Filter to only branches that you created.
 * Shows how many commits the branch is ahead and behind.